Deirdre18/ecommerce-django-app/README.md

 Used Chrome and Firefox developer tools to view app in responsive mode and debug throughout developing this project.

+### - Testing STRIPE

+Tested STRIP payments on checkout using testing card 42424242424242 CVV 111 (or any 3 digits).
+This worked and got message saying "payment successful".

 ## **Databse schema**:

 ## **Version Control (GitHub)**